 Color of Transition Metal Complexes

-Results from d-d transitions—electrons absorb light matching the energy gap Δ and jump to higher-energy d-orbitals
+Results from d-d transitions — electrons absorb visible light matching the energy gap Δ and jump to higher-energy d-orbitals

-We see the complementary color to what's absorbed; if a complex absorbs orange light, it appears blue
+We see the complementary color to what's absorbed.
+If a complex absorbs orange light, it appears blue.
+A color wheel is helpful here.

 Magnetic Properties

-Paramagnetic complexes have unpaired electrons and are attracted to magnetic fields—measurable with a Gouy balance
+Paramagnetic complexes have unpaired electrons and are attracted to magnetic fields

 Diamagnetic complexes have all electrons paired and are weakly repelled by magnetic fields

-Magnetic moment reveals electron count: μ=n(n+2) BM, where n = number of unpaired electrons—this lets you determine spin state experimentally
+Magnetic moment reveals electron count: μ=n(n+2) BM, where n = number of unpaired electrons.
+By measuring μ experimentally, you can determine the spin state.

-Compare: Color vs. magnetism as diagnostic tools—both reveal electronic structure, but they probe different things.
-Color tells you about Δ (the energy gap), while magnetism tells you about unpaired electron count (high-spin vs. low-spin).
-FRQs often ask you to use both to characterize an unknown complex.
+Compare: Color vs. magnetism as diagnostic tools — both reveal electronic structure, but they probe different things.
+Color tells you about Δ (the energy gap between d-orbital sets), while magnetism tells you about unpaired electron count (high-spin vs. low-spin).
+Exam questions often ask you to use both to characterize an unknown complex.

 Structure and Nomenclature: Isomers and Naming